-Across the bridge we went - right over and down left into Riverside, the wee path off into Norie Miller is closed during the event – peering through the fence as we went into the turquoise blue of a mystical garden.
+Across the bridge we went, peering through the fence into the turquoise blue of a mystical garden.
 The sense that there could be faerie folk watching from every corner was soon proved right, as a Scottish kelpie appeared at the gate, eyes glowing and strange tales told in native Gaelic tongue greeting us as we wandered in.
 A wee note… these strange beasts have kept up with the work of us human folks and do love a #KelpieSelfie!

-The lights across the walk are stunning; the water of the pond still and dark against the dancing strobes of pink and blue, strings of bright white peas guide walkers down the wooden steps – wear your sturdy boots, it is slippy when wet - past the waterfall which has been made to look magical with stones glistening under the colourful streams of water and light.
+The lights across the walk are stunning; the water of the pond is still and dark against the dancing beams of pink and blue, and strings of bright white peas guide walkers down the wooden steps.
+Top tip: wear your sturdy boots, it is slippy when wet!
+Past the waterfall you go, twinkling with magic, stones glistening under the colourful streams of water and light.

 Families, couples, infants in prams and groups of teenage friends all circled around the paths, stopping to watch hardy Highland Dancers spinning in the rain and fire jugglers in kilts adding further glow to the dark night sky.

 The Burns Night theme brought with it lone pipers, pipe bands and carefully chosen prose scrawled across pathways as a reminder that ‘Nae man can tether time or tide.”
-Regular dog walkers, used to only street lights soaked up the sights of their new surroundings, and toddlers stooped over sprightly patterns, leading their way along the riverside path, tried to catch the light as smiling mums and dads looked on.
+The Burns Night theme brought with it lone pipers, pipe bands and carefully chosen prose scrawled across pathways as a reminder that ‘Nae man can tether time or tide.”
+Regular dog walkers, used to only street lights, soaked up the sights of their new surroundings, and toddlers stooped over sprightly patterns tried to catch the light as smiling mums and dads looked on.

 We were pulled in, under the bridge, by the sight of the wonderful Adventure Circus and after a bit of a warm up, all three girls were lining up to take turns in spinning from Gemma’s thick navy ribbons.
-She has the patience of a saint – after even being headbutted by an overeager Keris – and encouraged them all to let go and have a spin!
-As wonderful it was to watch it was the sight of my 50-something other half concentrating as he attempted to spin an orange plate on a stick that gave me my under-the-bridge highlight!
+However, it was the sight of RG concentrating as he attempted to spin an orange plate on a stick that gave me my under-the-bridge highlight!

-After a quick blether with some friends we’d met, a dry off and a pic or two across the river to the beautifully lit-up council buildings (please do St Matthews!) we headed back the way we came, keen to soak it all up again and to see each wee corner glow differently under the kaleidoscope of colour.
+After a pic or two across the river to the beautifully lit-up council buildings, we headed back the way we came, keen to soak it all up again and to see each wee corner glow differently under the kaleidoscope of colour.

 We felt it necessary to experience the full affair and so stopped to grab a burger on the way out at Ann’s Kitchen.
 Many of you will know this fab local catering van from the edges of Guildton, locally sourced burgers a speciality!
 I can confirm it was bloody good and the perfect way to end our Light Night walk by the river – after all I’d chalked up close to 6000 steps on my fitbit from start to finish!